dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 | **Temporal Gap**            | Lack of time-based follow-up research         | Initial telehealth studies during COVID-19 need longitudinal follow-up. |

 # How to Identigy Research Gap
+## Read Recent Papers from Your Target Journal
+- Focus on the last 3–5 years, not textbooks.
 ## Review Existing Literature
 - Use reliable databases like PubMed, Scopus, or Google Scholar to find peer- reviewed articles.
 - Focus on recent studies to ensure you understand the latest developments in your field.